 What to Expect at Your Pet's First Acupuncture Session

-Chihuahua receiving gentle veterinary acupuncture on a soft blanket in Mobile, AL
+Small dog receiving acupuncture in Mobile, AL

 Booking a first acupuncture appointment for your pet usually comes with questions.
 Will it hurt?
 Will my pet hold still?
 What actually happens in the room?
 This is a plain walkthrough of how a session at Reverent Care℠ Veterinary Acupuncture in Mobile works — from arrival to the drive home.